International rankings of the United States: Healthcare

-As of 2015, the Maternal mortality ratio was 46th lowest out of the countries ranked.
-(See Maternal mortality in the United States.)
+As of 2023, the United States ranked 53 out of 193 countries ordered from lowest to highest infant mortality rate.
+As of 2020, the US ranked 65th out of 185 countries ranked by lowest maternal mortality rate.

 Among wealthy nations, a study on 2016 data found the United States ranked first for child deaths by automobile accident and firearm, with overall child mortality 57% higher in the U.S. than other high-income countries, although traffic deaths were decreasing.

 As of 2017, the United States life expectancy is 79.8 years at birth, ranking 42nd among 224 nations.